larry12193/ferret/README.md

 ## Installation

 ### Setup environment
 Clone the repository to the desired directory and add the enviornment variable that points to the main ferret folder.
 Change the '/path/to/ferret' as needed for your specific setup.
-The setup.bash source and other internal programmatic operations depend on this enviornment variable being set properly.
+Then add in the location of where data should be saved to by replacing '/path/to/data/storage'.
+The setup.bash source and other internal programmatic operations depend on these enviornment variables being set properly.
 ```
 git clone https://github.com/larry12193/ferret.git
 echo "export FERRET_PATH=/path/to/ferret" >> ~/.bashrc
+echo "export FERRET_LOG_DIR=/path/to/data/storage" >> ~/.bashrc
 echo "source $FERRET_PATH/catkin_ws/devel/setup.bash"
 ```

 ### Install udev rules
 ```
 cd catkin_ws/udev_rules
 sudo chmod +x install-udev.sh